Skip to main content

 Aims

-Researching Music introduces students to a range of different types of advanced music research and helps them develop the necessary knowledge and skills to independently devise, design, and manage the process of undertaking and completing a 60-credit music research project.
-Students explore what it means to do music research and how to design, focus, articulate and manage a large-scale music research project across professional scholarly and sector-facing fields.
-By the end of the module, students will have developed a proposal for their Music Research Project, providing the foundations for the next stage of their research.
-Students also explore ethical and health and safety considerations for undertaking music research will and complete the ethical clearance process for their Music Research Project as part of this module.
-In short, the module aims to facilitate students to become postgraduate level researchers.
+Researching Music introduces students to a range of different types of advanced music research - scholarly, creative, and sector-facing - and helps them develop the necessary knowledge and skills to independently devise, design, implement and manage the process of undertaking and completing a 60-credit project.
+Students explore what it means to do music research and how to design, focus, articulate and manage a large-scale project across professional scholarly, creative and sector-facing fields.
+By the end of the module, students will have developed a proposal for their 60-credit Project, providing the foundations for the next stage of their research or practice.
+Students also explore ethical and health and safety considerations for undertaking music research will and complete the ethical clearance process for their Music Research or Creative Project as part of this module.
+In short, the module aims to facilitate students to become postgraduate level researchers and/or practitioners.

 Outline Of Syllabus